loomio/loomio_help/content/user_manual/getting_started/activating/index.md

 ---

 Have more questions on how to take the next step in your collaboration journey?
 Not sure how to best get the value out of moving some discussion or decisions online?
-[Get in touch](https://loomio.org/contact/?utm_campaign=getting_started_guide_help&utm_term=help  "opens in new tab")
+[Get in touch](https://loomio.org/contact/?utm_campaign=getting_started_guide_help&utm_term=help  "opens in new tab").